ziqinyeow/dApp-WavePortal/README.md

-# Basic Sample Hardhat Project
+# Basic Hardhat and Next.js Projects

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+Smart Contract written in Solidity deployed on Rinkeby chain in Alchemy API Backend using Hardhat wired up with Next.js and Tailwind frontend.

-Try running some of the following tasks:
+Applications that people can send messages to me or waving at me.
+All the data is stored in the blockchain.

 ```shell
 npx hardhat accounts